 All the Action You Can Have at the Mercedes-Benz Arena

 The TI 2019’s edition will be held at the Mercedes-Benz Arena in Shanghai.
 Meanwhile, the country’s professional Dota 2 athletes constitute the bulk of professional players and they have cumulatively earned $50 million between themselves.
 Looking at the winners of overall TI’s, it’s worth noting that Chinese teams have so far claimed the title three times and the have predominantly finished in the first three spots.

 Chinese Dota 2 athletes have earned $50 million from playing the game.
 They have won three out of eight TI events.

 At TI 2018, we saw six Chinese teams out of the competing 18 squads.
 Four of these teams had managed to perform majestically at the Dota 2 Pro Circuit, allowing themselves a direct invitation to the event, which goes to show that Chinese powerhouses are among the strongest crop of teams at the Dota 2 scene at all.

 China Is Business Ready and Friendly

-Tencent, China’s largest telecoms behemoth, has been making investment in competitive gaming by the millions, putting down staggering sums to support various games, developers, studios, and athletes.
+Tencent, China’s largest telecoms behemoth, has been making large investments in competitive gaming, putting down staggering sums to support various games, developers, studios, and athletes.

-China is definitely well-developed in terms of eSports ecosystem to host an event as important as TI 2019.
+China is definitely well-developed in terms of the esports ecosystem to host an event as important as TI 2019.